Montrose County Detention Center

 Visitation Information

-Visitation privileges are subject to time allowances or other security factors and may be canceled at any time with or without notice if deemed necessary by Administration or the Detention Supervisor.
+Visitation privileges are subject to time allowances or other security factors and may be canceled at any time with or without notice if deemed necessary by the Administration or the Detention Supervisor.

 Visitors must be appropriately dressed.
 Persons inappropriately dressed will not be allowed to visit.
 If an inmate or visitor displays inappropriate behavior or becomes a threat to the safety of the facility, the visit will be terminated immediately and they may lose their privilege to future visitation.